dan-k-k/Poker-GTO-Bot/README.md

 Current aim is to provide the AI with thorough equity and implied odds calculations by predicting opponent's range.

-Goals include: Debugging -> enhanced GTO convergence -> multi-way action (currently trains for heads-up) -> integration with a greedy exploiter layer that looks closer at opponent stats -> make playable online – anyone can practise and discover their own tendencies.
+Goals include: Debugging -> enhanced GTO convergence -> multi-way action (currently trains for heads-up) -> integration with a greedy exploiter layer that looks closer at opponent stats -> make playable online – anyone can practise and discover their own hidden tendencies.

 ## Quick Start